cbcrg/tcoffee/docs/tcoffee_manual.rst

   $$: t_coffee -other_pg seq_reformat

 This will output the online flag usage of seq_reformat meaning a complete list of things seq_reformat can do for you.
 The seq_reformat is a reformatting utility so it recognizes automatically the most common formats (FASTA, Swiss-Prot,ClustalW, MSF, Phylip...).
 It reads in via the -in and -in2 flags and outputs in whatever specified format via the -output flag.
 In the meantime, you can use the flag '-action' to modify your data, using any of the flag.
-In this section we give you a few examples of things you can do with seq_reformat.
+In this section we give you quite a lot of different examples of you can do with **"-seq_reformat"**.

 .. danger:: After the flag -other_pg, the common T-Coffee flags are not recognized anymore; it is like if you were using a different program.